eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 * Hashtags can appear in the "trending" widget, but so can any other regular text.

 * There is no reason to tag a bunch of random words in your tweets.
 No one is searching Twitter for `#funny`.
-Doing this makes you look like an extremely out-of-touch marketer.
+Doing this makes you look like an out-of-touch marketer who's trying much too hard.

 * People do sometimes use hashtags as "asides" or "moods", but in this case the tag isn't intended to be searched for, and the real point of using a hashtag is that the link color offsets it from the main text.